hadro/nypl-digital-collections-tools/readme.md

 You'll also need to create a `config.py` file that contains your API key for the Digital Collections API.

-If you want to use GNU Parallel and the `distributed.sh` script, you'll need create a `nodeslist` file based on the `nodeslist.example` files, which will contain the IP address of the machines you will connect to via SSH, and
+If you want to use GNU Parallel and the `distributed.sh` script, you'll need create a `nodeslist` file based on the `nodeslist.example` files, which will contain the IP address of the machines you will connect to via SSH, and the number of logical cores the machine has.

 (Basically, follow the instructions here: https://spectraldifferences.wordpress.com/2015/04/26/execute-commands-on-multiple-computers-using-gnu-parallel-setting-up-a-cluster-on-the-cheap/)

 ## Credit and thanks
 The original possibility of a multi-layered PDF that balances good OCR with reasonable page-size and image quality came from a script in a comment section here: https://github.com/jbarlow83/OCRmyPDF/issues/8

-Also, more generally, a lot of my process and understanding of these tools in general stems directly from Ryan Baumann's post here: #https://ryanfb.github.io/etc/2014/11/13/command_line_ocr_on_mac_os_x.html
+Also, more generally, a lot of my process and understanding of these tools in general stems directly from Ryan Baumann's post here: https://ryanfb.github.io/etc/2014/11/13/command_line_ocr_on_mac_os_x.html

 (Particularly the small but mighty comment in footnote 3, which sent me down a weeks-long wonderful GNU Parallel rabbit hole!)